adrianocastro/ga-fewd-sf-55/lessons/03/assignment/03-css-fundamentals/README.md

 ## Evaluation / Submission

 Students will create a new repository on GitHub called "homework-landingpage" and push their code to it when they are ready to submit.
 Instructional team should evaluate against the solution code and the student's use of technical elements.
 They will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
 Bonus sections are completely optional.
-The maximum possible score on this assignment is 12/12.